calmjs/calmjs/README.rst

 calmjs
 ======

-A framework for building toolchains and utilities for working with JavaScript, either source from NodeJS based package repositories or shipped with Python packages from the Python environment.
+A Python framework for building toolchains and utilities for working with JavaScript packages.
+The packages can be sourced from any Node.js based repositories or from Python packages, and the calmjs framework makes it possible to make use of all that from a well-integrated environment with minimal work to ensure reproducibility for usage within a continuous integration/deployment environment.

 .. image:: https://travis-ci.org/calmjs/calmjs.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs